136 Beaumont St

 Do you have a question of your own?
 Send us a note, or give us a call.

 What is a Compounding Chemist?

-A Compounding Chemist is a pharmacist who is specifically trained to prepare tailor-made medications to suit the exact requirements of a particular patient.
-Over the past 50 years this skill has all but disappeared from the modern chemist, being replaced by medications which are mass produced by large multinational pharmaceutical companies.
+A Compounding Chemist is a pharmacist who is specifically trained to tailor make medications to suit the exact requirements of a particular patient.
+Over the past 50 years this skill has all but disappeared from the modern pharmacist, being replaced by medications which are mass produced by large multinational pharmaceutical companies.
 Visionary Health Compounding Chemist has modern compounding laboratories with advanced equipment to individualise a medication required.

 Visionary Health can:

 - Provide products such as natural hormones, pain control medications and dermatological preparations not otherwise available